Mar 27 2018

 I’d been wanting to go to a writing conference for years, but my teaching schedule got in the way, and then I got pregnant — twice — and then, and then, and then.

 AND THEN, we moved to California, and even though I have a six-month-old, I told myself, No excuses.
 It’s serendipity.
 So I signed up.
-My mom flew in from Michigan to stay with P, and B came along with me.
+My mom flew in from Michigan to stay with V, and Baby B came along with me.
 Before I went, I tried to do as much research as I could about what to expect; but to my surprise, there were very few thorough accounts of conferences past.
 I found a couple “What to Bring” lists, and one or two ultra-short blog posts from years ago, but nothing with the kind of specificity I wanted.

 So, for any future attendees (and anyone else who might be curious about this kind of thing), I’m happy to share my experience.
 Continue reading